ehmatthes/pcc_2e/recommended_reading/data_science.md

 ### NumPy

 NumPy is a math-focused Python package which focuses on making a wide range of mathematical operations efficient and easy to work with from within Python.
-For example, NumPy offers an efficient and powerful representation of multidimensional arrays.
-NumPy also provides an interface for working with mathematical code written in other languages such as Fortran and C++.
-Many other Python data science projects depend on NumPy.
-Even if you rarely work with NumPy directly, you're probably using it under the hood through the other data science-focused libraries you're working with.
+For example, NumPy offers an efficient and powerful representation of multidimensional arrays, as well as providing an interface for working with mathematical code written in other languages such as Fortran and C++.
+Many other Python data science projects depend on NumPy; even if you rarely work with NumPy directly, you're probably using it under the hood through the other data science-focused libraries you're working with.

 The NumPy homepage is at [numpy.org](https://numpy.org).